echoloc

 • Productize ai compute engine software stack

-• Build compiler infrastructure
+• Compiler infrastructure development

 • Soc verification environments and tape out efforts